Cristóbal Torriente Bests the Bambino

 “Babe Ruth is playing winter ball in Cuba,” read the Daily Illinois.
 “Reports have it that boats going from the U.S. to Havana are putting on armor plates to escape being torpedoed by stray homers.”

 “[Ruth’s] feats were touted in the papers,” González Echevarría said.
-“But Cuban baseball was not home-run centered.
+“But Cuban baseball was not home run centered.
 Black baseball was very prudent, very tactical.
 At this time, Cuba was enjoying an economic bonanza because of the post-World War I period, and the prices of sugar had gone up.
 And so, they could afford for an American team to come and play.”

 Because Cuban baseball was more driven by small-ball style of play, bombastic hitters like Babe Ruth and Cristóbal Torriente were exciting and different.
 Expecting to see a show, people paid high ticket prices set by Linares – high enough to pay off the $20,000 that would eventually make its way into Ruth’s pocket.

-With high expectations awaiting him, Ruth arrived at Almendares Park on Oct.
+With high standards awaiting him, Ruth arrived at Almendares Park on Oct.
 31, to play in his first exhibition game of the tour.
 He singled and tripled, but hit no home runs.
-Varying newspaper accounts from the time list his home run total somewhere between zero and three during his time in Havana, a disappointment for fans who had expected to see the home run king.
+Varying newspaper accounts from the time list his home run total as somewhere between zero and three during his time in Havana, a disappointment for fans who had expected to see the home run king.

 But the real shock came on Nov.
 6, Ruth’s third game on Torriente’s turf.
 Because the roster was limited, John McGraw opted to put in George “High-Pockets” Kelly as a starting pitcher, even though Kelly traditionally played first base.
 Cristóbal reportedly smacked a two-run homer to left-center field, and came back for more in the third with another solo round tripper.

-Although the New York Giants would narrowly defeat the Almendares Blues in the series 5-games-to-4, the Blues would take that game in an 11-4 win, led by the offensive prowess of their own Bambino.
+Although the New York Giants would narrowly defeat the Almendares Blues in the series, 5-games-to-4, the Blues would take that game in an 11-4 win, led by the offensive prowess of their own Bambino.

 Feeling pride in their hometown hero, the Cuban fans threw money onto the field for Torriente, as a way of showing their admiration.
 Some, newspapers reported, even went as far as throwing cigars and gold watches.
 But what Torriente received in money that day was far exceeded by the high compliments he would earn from all who had witnessed the game.